dpatil787/linux-server-configurations/NFS/README.md

 ls -lrth   # Here we can see file has been created.
 ```

-Now we will go on NFS Client machine
+Now we will go to the NFS Client machine

 ```bash
 cd /mnt/client_share